 When it comes to millennials’ work ethics, people love to speculate.
 The internet contains no shortage of articles from previous generations lamenting the lackluster performance of the 73 million millennials.
 Both Baby Boomers and Gen X reminisce often about the early days of their own careers, proudly recalling the sixty, seventy, even eighty hour work weeks they once endured with an implied longing for “the good old days.”
 Almost always, this reminiscing is accompanied by a scornful attitude towards millennials, who were fortunate enough to avoid the same fate.

 Anecdotal accounts of your typical millennial paint them as lazy, spoiled, and entitled.
 They are far too sensitive to take the healthy dose of criticism they so badly need.
 They are impatient.
 They are selfish.
+They advocate for wage growth.
 Perhaps most infuriating of all, they expect to be handed privileges their elders had to work years to earn.
 According to many internet blogs, all of these faults can be traced back to weak millennial work ethics.

 Yet as any digitally-savvy millennial knows, just because it’s written on the internet doesn’t mean it’s true.
 In fact, if you enter the counterarguments to all of these stereotypes in a search engine, you come up with comparably abundant and contradictory results: Millennials are tough, patient, and selfless.
 And as for millennial work ethics?
 Turns out they’re a generation of workaholics.